 Import Facebook Ads Data To Google Sheets

-Facebook advertising is one of the major marketing channels in the marketing industry.
+Facebook advertising is an important channels in the digital marketing industry.
 Like other marketing channels, it needs reporting.
-But Facebook reporting is tough.
-The Facebook Ads API (application programming interface) is hard to understand to start and the interface is confusing to use.
+However, Facebook reporting is tough as the Facebook Ads API (application programming interface) is hard to understand to start with and the interface is confusing to use.

 Google Ads is better with reporting since it’s within the Google ecosystem.
 So this means that the integration is easier.
 And you can start analyzing the data quickly.
 Facebook doesn’t have that luxury.